tomy0000000/images/README.md

 Most image (service) comes in two format, `Dockerfile` and `Docker Compose`.

-Generally, Docker Compose is designed to used for daemonized services, whereas Dockerfile is designed to run as a development runtime.
+Generally, Dockerfile is designed as a simple development runtime.
+Whereas Docker Compose is designed to managed / visualized complicated configuration, in addition, `restart=always` flag enables the container to daemonized as services.

 Consult each README for detailed usage.

 ## Custom Setting